Table of Contents

 Protecting What Makes You, You

 Dr. Seuss once wrote, “Today you are You, that is truer than true.
 There is no one alive who is Youer than You.”
 That line came from a time before widespread identity theft, long before someone halfway around the world could pretend to be you with just a few stolen details.
-Today anyone can be you online, and identity theft is becoming a daily problem for regular people.
+Today anyone can be you online, and this type of fraud is becoming a daily problem for regular people.

 We know for a fact that at least 1.1 million people reported being victimized by identity theft to the Federal Trade Commission in 2024, which is already a huge number.
-However, the Javelin Strategy and AARP surveys indicates the real impact is way bigger.
-Their survey suggests that as many as 18 million adults dealt with traditional identity fraud that same year.
-No matter which number you go by, identity theft is a big problem these days.
+Research from Javelin Strategy and AARP suggests the real impact is much bigger, with their 2025 Identity Fraud Study estimating that roughly 18 million adults dealt with traditional identity fraud in 2024.
+No matter which number you go by, this issue is a big problem these days.

 Why Identity Protection Matters